-Depending on one's reasons for wishing to enter, the process of obtaining a visa for Kazakhstan can either be a breeze or a complex procedure requiring extensive documentation.
+Depending on a person's reasons for wishing to enter, the process of obtaining a visa for Kazakhstan can either be a breeze or a complex procedure requiring extensive documentation.
 In some cases, it is possible to enter Kazakhstan with no visa at all.

-There is an extensive list of countries whose citizens may enter Kazakhstan without a visa for a designated period of time – usually up to 30 days.
-More than 60 countries have this beneficial arrangement with Kazakhstan, including but not limited to: the US, Australia, Canada, Brazil, Russia and all 28 EU member states.
+There is an extensive list of countries whose citizens may enter Kazakhstan without a visa for a designated period of time – usually up to 30 or 90 days.
+A number of countries have this beneficial arrangement with Kazakhstan, including but not limited to Brazil, Hong Kong and Russia.

-Travellers wishing to visit family members in Kazakhstan can apply for a G1 Private Visa.
-This usually requires a letter of invitation from a friend or family member residing in Kazakhstan.
-Once a G1 visa is granted, the holder is allowed to be present in the country for up to 90 days.
-In some cases, a G1 visa may be granted without a letter of invitation, though in such a case the resultant visa will usually only grant a visit of 30 days.
+Travellers wishing to visit family members in Kazakhstan can apply for a B10 Private Visit Visa.
+This requires a letter of invitation from a friend or family member residing in Kazakhstan.

 *Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.

 ►See Work Permits for Kazakhstan for info on legal requirements for working in Kazakhstan

 Are you an expat living in Kazakhstan?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Kazakhstan.
 Please contact us if you'd like to contribute.

 Cigna Global can tailor an international health insurance plan to perfectly fit the needs of you and your family.
 With 86 million customers in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.